upmaru/memovee-tama/tmdb-person-detail/querying.md

                 "inner_hits": {
                   "size": 100,
                   "sort": {
+                    // Always use this sort order unless the user specifies otherwise.
+                    // Example: If the user specifies sort by release date put the release date sort first.

-                    // Sort by vote_average in descending order for crew "person-combined-credits.crew.vote_average": {
+                    // 1.
+Sort by descending popularity by default.
+                    "person-combined-credits.cast.popularity": {
                       "order": "desc"
                     },
-                    // Sort by first_air_date in descending order for tv "person-combined-credits.crew.first_air_date": {
+                    // 2.
+Sort by release date in descending order used for movies.
+Adjust based on user's request.
+Always sort by release date in descending order as a default unless user specifies otherwise.
+                    "person-combined-credits.cast.release_date": {
                       "order": "desc"
                     },
-                    // Sort by release_date in ascending order for movies "person-combined-credits.crew.release_date": {
+                    // 3.
+Sort by vote average in descending order "person-combined-credits.cast.vote_average": {
                       "order": "desc"
                     }
                   },